Skip to main content

 • In the event a student must pay for office visits, prescriptions, or tests, they should seek reimbursement directly from GeoBlue by using the GeoBlue claim form.
 The claim form should be sent to customerservice@geo-blue.com.
 Visit GeoBlue's contact page for further support.

-• Students submitting a claim for trip interruption due to COVID-19 or other infectious diseases must fill out the PDTI Form
+• Students submitting a claim for trip interruption due to an infectious disease must fill out the PDTI Form

 • Students will need to communicate their GeoBlue plan number which students received via their Pepperdine email to providers.